-The Sharon A. Fordham Multimedia Lab is composed of two spaces, the Lab Classroom and the Fordham Commons, both located on the second floor of the library.
+The Sharon A. Fordham Multimedia Lab is composed of two spaces, the Multimedia Lab and the Fordham Commons, both located on the ground floor of the library.

 Location and Phone

 More About the Lab